-Topic Plan Reference Preferred Strategy Issue Response Authority's response to wind turbine proposals coming forward in the Council's jurisdiction.
-Natural Environment Policy 10 Clarify the application of this policy in relation to different designations.
-A policy approach similar to that used by the Vale of Glarmorgan's adopted Local Development Plan has been inserted in the Plan.
+Торіс Plan Reference Preferred Strategy Issue Response Authority's response to wind turbine proposals coming forward in the Natural Environment Policy 10 Clarify the application of this policy in relation to different Council's jurisdiction.
+A policy approach similar to that used by the Vale of Glarmorgan's adopted Local Notural Policy 10 and 11 designations.
+Qualify these policies Development Plan has been inserted in the Plan.
 Amendment done.
-Natural Environment Policy 10 and 11 Qualify these policies by inserting the word 'significant' before harm.
-The Plan has been reviewed to ensure that there is a consistency of approach where policies refer to assessing impacts.
+The Plan has been Natural Environment by inserting the word 'significant' before harm. reviewed to ensure that there is a consistency of approach where policies refer to assessing impacts.
 Terms have also been explained in the Glossary of Terms.
 Amendment done.
 National Park Special Qualities Policy 15 Include reference to mitigation opportunities for negative impacts.
 The Plan has been reviewed to ensure that there is a consistency of approach where policies refer to assessing impacts.
 Terms have also been explained in the Glossary of Terms.
-Amendment done.
 National Park Special Qualities Policy 8 Does the policy recognise the less tranquil areas of the National Park?
 The diversity of experience of the qualities is wide and varied within the National Park.
 The qualities as drafted and supporting landscape character guidance is intended to